JStaRFilms/jstar-fyb-service/00_Notes/DevLog.md

 when you come back fiishe theh whole zohomail, domain, shi then the AI chat bot or what not that's meant to show

+then also making sure that the chat persists and maybe do like a chat history stuff like chat gpt maybe